ourpalace/ourcord/CONTRIBUTING.md

 - What contributions you __DON'T__ want?
-  - Please don't use the issue tracker for any support-related questions, instead, ~~raid~~ join our [^discord] for support or consider using Stack Overflow.
+  - Please don't use the issue tracker for any support-related questions, instead, ~~raid~~ join our Discord[^discord] for support or consider using Stack Overflow.
 ----

 - Do we have to use [gitmoji](https://gitmoji.dev/ "Gitmoji") for our commits and PRs?